 This competition will remain open until filled.

-There are two (2) permanent opportunities and one (1) casual opportunity up to twelve (12) months.
+There is one (1) casual opportunity for up to eighteen (18) months and one (1) casual opportunity up to twelve (12) months.

 This position is a junior level position responsible for the purchase and delivery of goods and services for the organization.
 This position requires current knowledge of legal and regulatory industry requirements and trends to ensure that the organization’s purchasing function uses and recommends for use, vendors and products that meet the organizational standards of quality at competitive prices.
 This position reports to the Coordinator of Purchasing.